h-mole/qtpyeditor/README.md

 in the site-packages.

-## Instructions
+## Run Editor
 1. run command:
 ```shell
 python test.py
 ```
 2. And you will see an simple editor shown.

 ![](figures/python_editor.png)